jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 The reports of the software engineering's death is greatly exaggerated.

 # Context Window
+LLMs are amazing.
+I know there's no real thought process within them, but they certainly present the illusion of thought.

+With all of their training, they have one limitation.
+They know everything and nothing at the same time.
+Their responses only make sense within the context of the current task, which is their [context window](https://en.wikipedia.org/wiki/Context_window).
+It's their working memory.

+Context windows may be large, but they are finite.
+When context is at capacity, you don't know what important knowledge will be jettisoned to make room for new context being added.

+It may remove some of its constraints about how to design and implement code.
+It may remove domain knowledge.
+It may remove design and implementation knowledge.
+It won't remember what it forgot.

+This is highligted in [**Coding Is Dead, Long Live Programming**](https://ian-cooper.writeas.com/coding-is-dead-long-live-programming).

+It's similar to attention spans in people, but there are differences.
+Short term memory is humans is limited to about [Seven Chunks](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two).
+Context will eventually fade.
+But we forget something, we tend to remember that we knew it at one point, and we know that we may need to refresh our memories.

+When AI forgets something from its context window, it's pretty much gone.

 # AI is a Tool
 Generative AI is a tool.